 How long does it take to make air fryer French fries?

-The cook time for the fries in the air fryer is about 25 minutes, plus 15 minutes to soak before cooking.
-Overall with the prep time, it will take about 45 minutes to make the fries.
+The cook time for the fries in the air fryer is about 20 minutes, plus 10 minutes of prep time and 15 minutes of soak time.

 What do I need to make these fries?